Location: St. Vincent

 After a quick bowl of cereal with the sunrise, we prepped our day bags for a hike up one of St. Vincent’s active volcanoes.
-The hike was a lot shorter than the last two but its safe to say there wasn’t a lack of sweat or sore legs.
-We clambered under the bamboo shoots and other jungle fauna for an hour and a half with nothing in sight but more “stairs”.
-These bamboo, dirt filled terraces seemed to ascend for what seemed like an eternity as they cut up the mountain.
+The hike was a lot shorter than the last two, but it’s safe to say there wasn’t a lack of sweat or sore legs.
+We clambered under the bamboo shoots and other jungle fauna for an hour and a half with nothing in sight but more “stairs.”
+These bamboo, dirt-filled terraces seemed to ascend for what seemed like an eternity as they cut up the mountain.
 That was until we reached the volcano’s crater, a dense layer of fog rolled over the landscape as the sun struggled to push through.
-Within minutes, we were left with a mesmerizing view of the volcanoes massive crater and inner dome.
-It was an amazing spot to unload our picnic baskets of Pringles, ham sandwiches, and partially filled Nalgene bottles, all while watching steam rise from the craters enormous mouth.
+Within minutes, we were left with a mesmerizing view of the volcano’s massive crater and inner dome.
+It was an amazing spot to unload our picnic baskets of Pringles, ham sandwiches, and partially filled Nalgene bottles, all while watching the steam rise from the crater’s enormous mouth.

-When midday rolled around we were all back aboard Ocean Star with laptops, notebooks, and pencils strewn about as if a tornado had passed over the deck.
+When midday rolled around, we were all back aboard Ocean Star with laptops, notebooks, and pencils strewn about as if a tornado had passed over the deck.
 We squeezed as much study time in as possible for are oceanography midterm before we were headed into another class off seamanship and dinner.
-A few of us took our dinghy Irv out to relieve some pre-exam stress, and explored a nearby British fort complete with mortars and cannons constructed in the late 1700’s.
-Soon after we, all enjoyed curry, rice, hash browns and delicious fried plantains for dinner.
+A few of us took our dinghy Irv out to relieve some pre-exam stress and explored a nearby British fort complete with mortars and cannons constructed in the late 1700s.
+Soon after we, all enjoyed the curry, rice, hash browns, and delicious fried plantains for dinner.

 Tomorrow morning we’ll be raising sails and embarking on a daylong voyage to the island of St. Lucia.

 Related VoyageView All Voyages